The Minifon P 55

 P-55 could not have existed.

-All controls and connections are at the front of the machine.
+All controls and connections are at the front of the device.

 There are four large control push-buttons at the centre and a volume